 Want to relaunch the campaign you ran this time last year but can’t remember which form, list, or files that you used?

 Use a Tag to group Pardot assets.
-Tags function like a folder, but less restrictive (as one asset can have multiple Tags).
-Your future self will thank you as you won’t need to go into each section of Pardot to locate each asset, and is especially useful if your team doesn’t stick to an effective naming convention.
+Tags function like a folder, but less restrictive (as one asset can have multiple tags).
+Your future self will thank you as you won’t need to go into each section of Pardot to locate each asset – especially useful if your team doesn’t stick to an effective naming convention.

 I found that tagging by language was useful when working with translated assets into multiple languages.